 You talk.
 The interviewer steers.
 The transcript captures everything.

 Most professionals are surprised by how much comes out.
 The instinct is to worry that you don't have enough for a book.
-The experience is almost always the opposite: the interviews produce far more than fits, requiring curation rather than padding.
+The truth is almost always the opposite.
+The interviews produce far more than fits.
+The work is trimming, not padding.

 Phase 3: From Transcript to Manuscript

-The recorded interviews are transcribed and then handed to a professional ghostwriter, someone skilled at translating spoken expertise into polished, readable prose.
-The ghostwriter's job isn't to add ideas; it's to make your ideas readable.
-Your voice, your frameworks, your stories, all rendered in professional book prose.
+The recorded interviews are transcribed.
+Then they go to a professional ghostwriter, someone skilled at turning spoken expertise into polished, readable prose.
+The ghostwriter's job isn't to add ideas.
+It's to make your ideas readable.
+Your voice, your frameworks, and your stories, all shaped into professional book prose.

-The resulting manuscript is reviewed, revised with your feedback, and refined until it accurately represents you: how you think, how you communicate, what you believe.
+You then review the manuscript.
+It's revised with your feedback and refined until it fits you: how you think, how you talk, and what you believe.
 You never feel like you're reading someone else's words, because you're not.
-The words are yours; they've just been shaped.
+The words are yours.
+They've just been shaped.

 What You Actually Have to Do